PandersPanda/mol3022_project/README.md

 ## About the application:

 The application takes in a protein sequence of a length up to 128 amino acids and predicts the secundary structure of the protein.
-The application uses a Neural Network (machine learning) to make perdications.
+The application uses a Neural Network (machine learning) to make perdictions.
 There are two parts to the application: [frontend](#frontend) and [backend](#backend).
 The backend was written in Python, and consists of a trained model and a simple web framework (Flask).
 The frontend was written using React (TypeScript), and is used to as a "communicator" between the user and the prediction model by providing a simple user-friendly user interface.

 ## About the dataset